dstackai/dstack/docs/docs/deployment/docker.md

 # Docker

 !!! info "NOTE:"
-    As an alternative to the [`dstack start`](../reference/cli/start.md) command, you can run the Hub server via Docker.
-This is recommended if you want to deploy the Hub server in an environment that supports Docker.
+As an alternative to the [`dstack start`](../reference/cli/start.md) command, you can run the `dstack` server via Docker.
+This is recommended if you want to deploy the server in an environment that supports Docker.

 Here's how to run `dstack` via Docker: